What is an M&A?

 What is an M&A data room?

-M&A involves going through a copious amount of documents and combining a lot of data from both of the companies.
+M&A involves going through a copious amount of documents and combining a lot of data from both of companies.
 Due diligence in M&A deals was usually carried out in physical data rooms, but with the current situation worldwide forcing business operations to be concluded remotely, virtual data rooms have been more commonly used.

 Using a physical data room for M&A